Clarence Ford: Life

 On February 2, 1957, Domino and his band, including Clarence Ford, played on the Perry Como Show.
 Fats appeared on the piano, but the band performed behind a curtain, as Como, like Ed Sullivan (on whose show the band had previously played), thought too many black men on camera might incite racial troubles.
 Fats and his band continued to make appearances on network television and in Hollywood films.
-Though they were the most popular rock and roll outfit in the United States with many white fans, Jim Crow restrictions kept them from staying in white hotels and eating at white restaurants and forced them to used "For Colored Only" facilities.
+Though they were the most popular rock and roll outfit in the United States with many white fans, Jim Crow restrictions kept them from staying in white hotels and eating at white restaurants and forced them to use "For Colored Only" facilities.
 The venues they played were segregated by police.
 At their shows crowds were separated into whites on the floor and blacks in the balcony, or by a painted line or rope down the center of the theater.
 In 1957, Ford's first year with the outfit, the Domino band traveled 13,000 miles across the United States and played 355 shows at sold-out venues whenever they performed.

 Ford stayed with Fats Domino's band for 15 years.
 By 1960 he was bandleader for the Domino band.
 One of his duties was to cue Fats to what key songs were played in.
 He also marshaled the band, handing out schedules and advising them what uniforms to wear.
 By this time he was playing baritone and tenor sax (and clarinet on "Mardi Gras In New Orleans").
 During his last 10 years in the Domino band Ford never made more than $275 a week, his small pay increases unable to keep with the cost of living.
 Featured soloists Herb Hardesty, Lee Allen, and Dave Bartholomew made more money.
 For the other musicians the pay was, Clarence Ford said, "a turkey for me and a weenie for you."
 During his time with Fats Domino, Ford and the band played in Mexico, Jamaica, France, Italy, England, and Germany.
 Early on the morning of May 27, 1970 near Natchitoches, La. the band station wagon, driven by bassist Jimmy Davis, was involved in a fatal accident with a tractor- trailer that killed Davis and seriously injured Clarence Ford and fellow sax man Buddy Hagans.
 Ford spent two weeks in the hospital in Shreveport, La. with severe back and leg injuries and eight fractured ribs.
 In the decades he toured Fats Domino lost many band members to car accidents and drugs.
 One musician joked that "Fats has killed two or three bands."
 In a 1972 interview Domino said of former band members, "A couple of ‘em got killed, a couple of ‘em died."
 Clarence Ford walked with a cane in his later years due to injuries from the automobile accident in 1970.